coderefinery/git-intro/_episodes/05-branches.md

 - How do you work on two things in parallel?
 - How often do you find yourself wanting to go into two directions at once?
+- How often are you not sure which of two options is the right one?
 - How do you patch a version of the code which is not the latest commit?

 ---